Antonija Šola: 2003-2008: Zabranjena ljubav and music beginnings

-2008–2013: Gdje je srce tu je dom and further sucess
+2008–2013: Gdje je srce tu je dom and further success

 She performed in the HRT Dora - the Croatian national competition for the Eurovision song contest - she was at Dora 2003, Dora 2007 and Dora 2008.
 In Dora 2008, Šola came in second with her song "Gdje je srce, tu je dom".
 The winner of the event was decided by the jury, and while Šola's performance won the largest support in the televoting audience, the jury sent Kraljevi Ulice and 75 Cents to the Eurovision contest in Belgrade, Serbia. Šola also then released her second studio album of the album of the same name, and also received a gold certification for the album.
 The songs from the album also reached high positions on the music charts.
 In 2005, Šola appears as an author at "Zadar Fest" with the song "Plovila mala barka" performed by Marina Tomašević and Vinko Coce, for which she received the award for Best Text. Šola won the 2008 Ohrid Fest with the Macedonian song "Božji pat", which was translated from her previous Croatian-language hit single, "Nebu pod oblak".
 She competed at the Croatian Radio Festival in 2005, 2007 and 2008, where 2005 she won awards for Best Debutant, and the song "Nek ti bude bolje bez mene", and 2008 won award for Best Pop Performer.
 In October 2008, Šola and her dance partner Hrvoje Kraševac participated on 3th season of Ples sa zvijezdama, the Croatian version of Dancing with the Stars, and finished in 5h place.

 She composed and recorded a song in collaboration with the tamburitza band Gazde, called "Milion poljubaca", which remained at the top of the charts in Croatia for a year and for which they were awarded the first prize for the most listened song in 2009 at the festival "Zlatne žice Slavonije" in Požega.
 At the festival in Mostar in 2009, she was awarded the Audience Award for the song "Ko lane ranjena".
 In 2010 she released her third studio album Zemlja sreće, which she intended for children and it was one of the most sought-after children's music album in that year.
 She was nominated for a Porin Award in the category Best Children's Album.